shane-Coder/ShivamOmerPortfolio/README.md

 ### How To Deploy -

 - There are many ways to Deploy this repo.
-- here we are gonna use netlify
+- here we are gonna use Netlify
-- Login into netlify with github
+- Login into Netlify with GitHub
 - after login select the forked repo or the repo you want to deploy
-- after selecting netlify will automatially deploy your website.
+- after selecting Netlify will automatically deploy your website.

-Quickes way to deploy this repo -
+The quickest way to deploy this repo -

 [![Deploy To Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/shane-Coder/ShivamOmerPortfolio)

 ### How To Contribute -

-I would be very happy to review your PRs and all the awesome things that you can improve on this portfolio.
+I would be very happy to review your PRs and see what awesome things you can improve on this portfolio.

 ### Tech Stack Used -